 The benefits of a good set of wardrobe basics are endless.
 Combat closet fatigue?
 Check.
 Look polished with the least amount of effort?
 Check.
 Feeling comfy in your own clothes?
 Check!
 A comfy tee, a good pair of jeans, and a cozy sweater — these are all classic must-haves for when you have that “I have nothing to wear” dilemma.
 (Spoiler alert: you always do.)
 But you don’t want to go running to your closest mall for some t-shirts to slip into, either.
 Basics should be the building blocks of your closet, which means that quality is of the essence.
 The upside is, there are so many brands out there that have made basics its mission with aesthetics that are anything but basic.

 Think basics with a little bit of retro flair.
 For Betina Lou designer Marie-Eve Emond, the focus is on craftsmanship and making clothes that will last.
-Marie-Eve has also made it a point of working with other local talent, curating a mix of sustainable (and aesthetically-pleasing!) brands in her Montreal store.
+Marie-Eve has also made it a point of working with other local talents, curating a mix of sustainable (and aesthetically pleasing!) brands in her Montreal store.

 Long-line cardigans and shirt dresses take center stage with SKYE, a San-Francisco-based womenswear brand that caters to the minimalist in all of us.
 The result?
 A sophisticated outfit that looks put together even if you got dressed in the dark.